Book Reviewer: Dr. Naomi Long Madgett - Teacher, Editor, Publisher, and Poet Laureate of Detroit, MI

 © Naomi Long Madgett, Ph.D.

-"A school principal turned hospice volunteer, Frances Shani Parker relates her experiences with dying people in nursing homes.
+"A school principal and hospice volunteer, Frances Shani Parker relates her experiences with dying people in nursing homes.
 The second part of the book is about what we as individuals and as a society must do to improve things for those who are dying.
 I particularly enjoyed the guided tour, conducted from a wheelchair, of Baby Boomer Haven."

 Dr. Peter Lichtenberg - Director, Institute of Gerontology, Wayne State University, Detroit, MI